Onboarding & Booking Redesign

 Future Proofing

-When new collabs and marketing takeovers we needed clear ownership.
-I worked with the telco team and we agreed as part of the new marketing suite specific responsibilities.
+When new collabs and marketing takeovers happened we needed clear ownership.
+I worked with the telco team and we agreed members specific responsibilities.
 This meant deliverables and actions have defined process and ownership so new campaigns can be delivered with speed.

-When new collabs and marketing takeovers we needed clear ownership.
-I worked with the telco team and we agreed as part of the new marketing suite specific responsibilities.
+When new collabs and marketing takeovers happened we needed clear ownership.
+I worked with the telco team and we agreed members specific responsibilities.
 This meant deliverables and actions have defined process and ownership so new campaigns can be delivered with speed.

 Design and Engineering owned: evolving layout structure, hierarchy, and interaction patterns.